Nigel-Mark-Smith/process_vacancies/README.md

-remove_duplicates_using_priority.py | Detects any duplicate vacancies in state 'New' or 'Enhanced'and removes all but one based on age and engine priority. update_vacancies.py | Interacts with the user allowing them to change details ( including the state ) of individual vacancies. load_companies.py | Provides bulk loading of comapny data from companies.csv file. generate_report.py | Generates a report containg the history of all vacancies applied for companies.data | An extract of Companies House data containing known recruitment agencies. connect.data | Information required to connect to local MySQL instance definition.sql | All SQL statements required to define the 'vacancies' database and associated tables.
+remove_duplicates_using_priority.py | Detects any duplicate vacancies in state 'New' or 'Enhanced'and removes all but one based on age and engine priority. update_vacancies.py | Interacts with the user allowing them to change details ( including the state ) of individual vacancies. load_companies.py | Provides bulk loading of comapny data from companies.csv file. generate_reports.py | Generates reports containing the history of all vacancies applied for or other vacancy metrics companies.data | An extract of Companies House data containing known recruitment agencies. connect.data | Information required to connect to local MySQL instance definition.sql | All SQL statements required to define the 'vacancies' database and associated tables.